datagrok-ai/public/help/develop/how-to/build-an-app.md

 Line Chart, Bar Chart, Pie Chart, Trellis, Matrix Plot, 3D Scatter, Density Plot, PC Plot, Word Cloud, Network, Box Plot, Tree Map, Heat Map, Statistics, Correlation, Calendar, Table Grid, Markup, Tiles, Form, Map, Shape, Chord, and Tree.
-These viewers were crafted for web from scratch, and are purpose-fit for life science applcations.
+These viewers were crafted for web from scratch, and are purpose-fit for life science applications.
 For example, some viewers [provide for](visualize/viewers/box-plot.md) built-in statistical hypothesis testing and Multivariate Analysis.
 Based on our unique in-browser [data store](#creating-and-working-with-dataframes), they provide for high performance data exploration on datasets of 10 million rows.

-Viewers may be connected to other visual entities of your applciation, providing for interactive filtering, selection, current row, mouse-over rows and other events.
+Viewers may be connected to other visual entities of your application, providing for interactive filtering, selection, current row, mouse-over rows and other events.
 All existing viewers are available both ad-hoc while exploring data and programmatically in applications' code.
 It's possible to expand the platform with new viewers shared through versioned packages.